Home

 Working on a Rest Day

 • At your own request: You receive pay for the hours worked.
-Up to half your normal hours earns you pay for half a day; more than half but not exceeding your normal hours earns you pay for a full day.
+Up to half your normal hours earn you pay for half a day; more than half but not exceeding your normal hours earns you pay for a full day.

 • Required by your employer: Up to half your normal hours earns you one day's pay; more than half but not exceeding your normal hours earns you two days' pay.